What Is A Fractional Operations Manager?

 The exact scope of a fractional engagement depends on your business size and stage, but the core value is consistent: it takes work away from the founder and builds operational stability.

-In smaller businesses (5-20 people), a fractional operations manager typically owns most of execution and supports with strategy.
+In smaller businesses, a fractional operations manager typically owns most of execution and supports with strategy.
 They’re the person responsible for:

 • Keeping the business running day-to-day